Finding Fanny: Release

 The International English version was edited by Nick Moore.
 The director, Homi Adajania expressed interest in premiering the film at the Toronto International Film Festival.
 However, it was decided the film will premiere in India 11 days prior to the film's worldwide release, on 1 September 2014 and therefore the makers decided against the decision.
 The film has also screened at Busan International Film Festival in October 2014.

 Ahead of its release, the film got into a tangle with the Censor Board of India.
-Late August, the Board asked the director to delete a supposedly 'vulgar' line from the film wherein, Deepika Padukone says, "I'm a virgin" to get a UA certificate.
+Late August, the Board asked the director to delete a supposedly 'vulgar' line from the film wherein Deepika Padukone says, "I'm a virgin" to get a UA certificate.
 The board also demanded a scene wherein Dimple Kapadia's skirt gets torn be "toned down".
 As of 1 September 2014, the film was still waiting for approval from the Censor Board.
-The process was slowed down due to arrest of Central Board CEO, on bribery charges.
+The process was slowed down due to the arrest of the Central Board CEO on bribery charges.
 The film was also rejected permission twice by the Animal Welfare Board of India, due to a scene involving a hen.
 On 5 September, Adajania confirmed that the CBFC has finally approved the Deepika Padukone dialogue, which was previously removed.
-This came after, he pointed out to the CBFC chairperson that, it had already approved the same in film's trailer.
+This came after he pointed out to the CBFC chairperson that it had already been approved in the film's trailer.

 Marketing

 On 2 July 2014, the first promotional pictures were released of Arjun Kapoor as Savio Da Gama and Deepika Padukone as Angie.
-In the picture, Arjun Kapoor dons a pair of shades and a vest, while Deepika Padukone, who plays a Goan girl, is seen wearing an apron and holding a blood stricken butcher's knife.
+In the picture, Arjun Kapoor dons a pair of shades and a vest, while Deepika Padukone, who plays a Goan girl, is seen wearing an apron and holding a blood-stained butcher's knife.
 On 8 July 2014, the official posters for the film were released and on 10 July 2014, the official trailer was released.
 As a first, the makers decided to premiere the film on 1 September 2014 to gauge the response of the film before it releases worldwide.